 Data storage refers to how much space you have on the server for your site’s data.
 Videos, music and image slideshows are a few things which can take up a lot of data storage.
 The amount of storage is usually measured in gigabytes or terabytes, but some plans offer unmetered/unlimited storage.
 At that point, the storage space on the server is the limiting factor.
 Some shared web hosting plans will offer unlimited/unmetered storage plans because of the nature of shared hosting.

 If you have a hosting plan that gives you 5GB of bandwidth a month, that means you can only transfer 5GB of data total from your website to your viewers each month.
 If you have a one-page site loaded with media, one visit to your site could send 300 megabytes of data to your visitor.
 A few more visits and you could go over your monthly bandwidth and incur an additional fee — like the overage charges you get for going over your phone’s data plan.
 Again, there are some services that offer unlimited/unmetered bandwidth, but your site’s bandwidth usage has to be in compliance with the terms and services of the web hosting provider.
-HostGator offers unlimited bandwidth, but they say if customers use over 25% of server resources for longer than 90 seconds, that’s a violation of their terms.
+HostGator offers unlimited bandwidth, but they say if customers use over 25% of server resources for longer than 90 seconds, that’s a.

 Technology isn’t perfect and there will be times when servers go down for any number of reasons.
 Uptime is a measurement of how long servers, and the sites on those servers, stay up continuously without going down.
 Most web hosting services will say they will guarantee over 99.9% uptime.
 Any time your site goes down is scary, but these guarantees mean your site might be down for about 20 minutes a month.
 If your site is down for longer, you should contact your web hosting service.
 In many cases, your web hosting service will give you a credit worth a percentage of the monthly hosting fee for every hour their server is down.